balintpekker/balintpekker.github.io/content/blog/the-journey/index.md

 ### Falling in love with Drupal

 As I delved deeper into Drupal post-college, I was fortunate to cross paths with an exceptional mentor at Cheppers.
 He played a crucial role in shaping my understanding of Drupal and its standards.
 Learning from someone who had navigated the Drupal ecosystem for years provided me with invaluable insights.
 The intense two-month learning journey, coupled with subsequent collaborative projects aided by experienced Drupal engineers, solidified my passion.
-This is the part where my continuous pursuit of understanding Drupal at its core becme an ongoing eneavor.
+This is the part where my continuous pursuit of understanding Drupal at its core become an ongoing endeavor.

 ### Back To The (Future) Community